 Blogging is an essential part of any business marketing strategy, and many businesses experience the benefits when they approach it thoughtfully.
-Writing blogs for business isn’t about posting random things when the mood strikes—rather, it’s a though-out plan that allows you to maximize the potential advantages of having a blog.
-Although there is no correct way to get your blog started, there are a general list of things you should do when writing blogs for business.
+Creating a blog strategy for business isn’t about posting random things when the mood strikes—rather, it’s a though-out plan that allows you to maximize the potential advantages of having a blog.
+Although there is no correct way to start a blog, there are a general list of things you should do when writing blogs for business.

 Businesses have a sure-fire way of writing a blog that people want to read; it’s called FAQs.
-Although a blog can and should serve multiple purposes, one of the most essential is to answer consumer’s burning questions.
-Here are some crucial things to remember when planning and developing your business blog:
+Although a blog strategy for business can and should serve multiple purposes, one of the most essential is to answer consumer’s burning questions.
+Here are some crucial things to remember when planning your blog content for your business:

 - Identify your audience – Start by identifying and finding your target audience, and also the niche audience within it.
 What channels do they hang out in?
 What content speaks to them?
 It will be important to understand their problems and help them with the solutions.

 - Set goals – How much traffic do you want?
 What do you want that traffic to accomplish?
 Set up some goals for your blog and what it should do for your business.
 It could be anything from finding new customers to interacting with customers you already have.

 - Work on optimization – Develop topics, phrases, and keywords that will get you noticed and put you in the search results.

 Consistency will play a key role in your blog strategy for business.
 People enjoy blogs with a dedicated voice and brand.
 A style guide goes a long way to creating that consistency.
 Within the guidelines you can establish formatting and grammar choices, key words to incorporate, tone (i.e. witty, instructional, compassionate, professional), and do’s and don’ts for your blog.
 One aspect that will help set expectations is frequency.
 The more regularly you publish on the same chosen days, the better.
 That’s where an editorial calendar comes in.